heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/PRESENTATION.md

 ## Objectives

-- Understand Git, GitHub, and Markdown
+- Understand how to use Git, GitHub and Markdown.
-- Develop crucial collaboration skills
-- Emphasize the significance of documentation for code usability and project visibility
+- Create and manage repositories on GitHub.
+- Write and format documentation using Markdown.
+- Share and collaborate effectively using Git and GitHub and their features.

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)